prachi0117/rag-w-o-history/README.md

 # rag-w-o-history
-upload files and ask ai ny question related to pdf
+upload files and ask ai any questions related to pdf